iankorf/MCB185-2023/unit5_advanced_linux/README.md

 downloaded some important data and want to make sure you can't modify or delete it.
 For example, the files in your `~/DATA` directory should be read-only.

-Permissions allow you to modify what actions can be taken by whom.
+Permissions allow you to modify what actions can be taken, and by whom.
 In addition to having 3 types of permissions (read, write, execute), every file also has 3 types of people that can access it: the owner (you), the group you belong to (e.g. a laboratory), or the public (everyone else who has access to the computer).

 Let's examine the file permissions on the directories and files you currently have.